 Rosacea is one of the most common skin problems today.
 A chronic, inflammatory skin condition that affects the blood vessels, Rosacea most commonly occurs on the face and appears in the form of reddened skin.
 Rosacea is often confused with acne, eczema or a skin allergy.
 When left untreated, it can worsen over time, so it’s important to seek diagnosis if you suspect you may have rosacea.

-There are a range of symptoms of this skin disorder, the most common being the altering of skin colour.
+There are a range of symptoms of this skin disorder, the most common being the altering of skin color.
 Typically skin will appear red and while it can occur anywhere, it’s most commonly found on the forehead, nose and cheeks.
 In addition to red patches, people with rosacea may also experience flushed skin on the neck, chest, scalp and ears.
-Symptoms may include:

 Causes & triggers

 While there is no scientific evidence to prove the exact cause of rosacea, there are some common triggers that cause symptoms to flare.
 These triggers vary from person to person, but typically occur when stimuli dilate the blood vessels for example some foods, alcohol, medications & bacteria.

 Similarly to many other skin conditions, there are a range of different types of rosacea.
 Each type has its own specific symptoms and treatment methods.

 The best treatment varies based on the type and severity of rosacea you’re experiencing.
 We recommend seeing a dermatologist who will detect the symptoms and diagnose the correct type of rosacea, before recommending a suitable treatment.